Ysdaeth/j-modular-crypt/README.md

 # j-modular-crypt

 ## About
-Annotation driven Java library that make Modular Crypt Format (MCF) outputs easier to create.
+Annotation driven Java library that makes Modular Crypt Format (MCF) outputs easier to create.
-Core functionality of the library is serialization and deserialization MCF structures, parsing, and conversion of basic data types commonly used used by MCF.
+Core functionality of the library is serialization and deserialization MCF structures, parsing, and basic data types conversion.

 ---